stormchaserroleplaying/stormchaserRPG/Talents/Fighter/Noble/index.md

 #### **Cost:** 25 Character Points<br>**Prerequisite:** Elegant Courtier and 6 other Fighter Talents
 When you roll initiative and have no uses of Fighting Spirit remaining, you regain one use.

+Additionally, the temporary stamina granted by your Fighting Spirit increases to 10.

 ### Rapid Strike

 <div style="margin-top:-10px;"></div>